 Good sleep begins with your mattress.
 Having a proper mattress will help your body relax and help you get a good restful sleep.
-Not enough sleep or lack thereof can cause a lot of health problems, psychological problems, anxiety, depression, etc.
+Not enough sleep or lack thereof can cause many health problems, psychological problems, anxiety, depression, etc.

 Buying a good mattress is not a small investment.
 With the proper care, your mattress will last you up to 15 years.
 So it's definitely worth buying an expensive one.